Twelve Days of the Nativity- DAY 3 THE SHEPHERDS, Part 1

 PREDESTINED FOR AN INHERITANCE

 The Apostle Paul speaks of those who are “predestined” to receive an “inheritance.”
 The word “predestined” in this scripture is the Greek word proorizó or προορίζω.
 It means “to foreordain, predetermine, mark out or be appointed beforehand.”
 In my own faith, the phrase “foreordained for a purpose” has often been used, and it’s meaning becomes more clear as we understand the symbols associated with “foreordination.”
 Anciently, Kings were “appointed” beforehand for their “calling” through rituals.
 Oil was used to “anoint” their heads, symbolically “marking” them for their purpose–the practice of anointing with oil is one that is found throughout scripture.
 The symbol of olive oil, itself, is used as a symbol of the holy spirit.
 Those who were foreordained were to receive an “inheritance.”
 The “inheritance” Paul speaks of is the same “inheritance” Abraham was promised.
 It’s the same inheritance that “true shepherds” speak of, and it is obtained the same way that it was anciently.
+What was this inheritance?
+And more importantly, how was it “received?”

 THE SHEPHERDS OF THE TEMPLE

 At the time of the birth of Christ, shepherds in the fields watched and guarded the temple flocks.
-In fact, there is much speculation amongst scholars who say that it is possible that these same shepherds found in the store of the nativity were temple shepherds, or at the very least would have been aquatinted with the role of a temple shepherds and their sacrifices.
+In fact, there is much speculation amongst scholars who say that it is possible that these same shepherds found in the story of the nativity were temple shepherds, or at the very least would have been aquatinted with the role of a temple shepherds and their sacrifices.
 These shepherds would have understood “true offerings.”

 In the New Testament, blood sacrifices were still offered upon the altars of the temple leading up to Christ’s birth and throughout his ministry.
 Certain shepherds would have been charged with the duty of watching and guarding the temple flocks.
 They would have also been charged with selecting the most perfect, “unblemished” baby lambs to be offered as sacrifices at the temple.
 These shepherds and their sacrifice would have mirrored a “true offering” before the Lord.
 Can you imagine, knowing, loving, and guiding the sheep of your flocks, and then offering those animals that you had built a special relationship (that you cared for and loved)–can you imagine offering those lambs to the temple priest to laid upon the altars of the temple for sacrifice?
+What does it mean to offer the “firstling” of your flock as a sacrifice?

 TRUE OFFERINGS ACCEPTED BY THE LORD